OstapHEP/ostap/ostap/histos/README.md

 * [ostap.histos](README.md)

-Collection of utilities and decorators for easy manipulations with the histograms:
+Collection of utilities and decorators for easy manipulations with the histograms & graphs
 - bin-access, looping, ranges, etc...
 - operators for historgams, in particualr for any historgams `h`, `h1` and `h2`, any *function*/*callable* `f`  and any *scalar constant* `c` there are valid actions:
 ```
 h1 + h2 , h1 - h2, h1 * h2 , h1 / h2